cesaraustralia/CesarCloud/README.md

 - Shiny-spatial: a container with configured shiny server and all geospatial package for linux and R
 - Postgis: a container runing PostgreSQL relational database with PostGIS extension for spatial data support

-The containers are setuped by `docker-compose`.
-The lines for images on the AWS Container Registery are inserted by `awk` commands.
+The containers are created by `docker-compose`.
+The images id/url on the AWS Container Registery are inserted by `awk` shell commands.